 To make sure we comply with the wishes of the authors of these codes, we always ask permission to reprint each code before it is posted in this collection.
 A copy of the letter or email requesting copyright permission to repost a code of ethics is shown below.

-Interest among teachers, students, scholars and practitioners in the study of codes of ethics has grown exponentially in the last few years.
 We hope that you will allow us to include your code in our online collection so that interested persons all over the world can learn more about your organization and its ethical standards.

 We look forward to hearing from you.